Title: On the Verge (Prelude to an Admission of Love)

 “Okay.
 I’m listening.
 But back up.
 How did you get inside?”

-“Let’s just say I slipped in through a side door.”
+“Let’s just say I slipped in through a back door.”
 He rubs his bruised ribs.
 “I wasn’t prepared for what I found, Scully.
 Some of the people in the pods looked like…cave men.
-I think…I think that ship has been there for a very long time, maybe since before the last Ice Age.”
+I think…I think that ship was there for a very long time, maybe since before the last Ice Age.”

 “Mulder….”